Generalized Persistence Diagrams for Persistence Modules over Posets: Discussion

-(3) We wonder whether interval modules can be characterized in terms of persistence diagrams as follows: Given an \emph{indecomposable} $F:\Pb\rightarrow \vect$, if $\dgm^{\Pb}(F)$ vanishes on $\con(\Pb)\setminus \inter(\Pb)$ and has non-negative values on $\inter(\Pb)$, is $F$ an interval module?
+\item[(3)] We wonder whether interval modules can be characterized in terms of persistence diagrams as follows.
+Given an \emph{indecomposable} $F:\Pb\rightarrow \vect$, if $\dgm^{\Pb}(F)$ vanishes on $\con(\Pb)\setminus \inter(\Pb)$ and has non-negative values on $\inter(\Pb)$: is $F$ an interval module?
 This question is motivated from Example \ref{ex:Alex}.

-(4) In order to compute level set barcodes of Morse-type functions, algorithms in \cite{carlsson2009zigzag,milosavljevic2011zigzag} make use of a sequence of operations on matrices.
-Utilizing the results in Section \ref{sec:reeb graph barcode}, can we establish more efficient algorithms for computing the $0$-th level set barcodes?
+\item[(4)] In order to compute level set barcodes of Morse-type functions, algorithms in \cite{carlsson2009zigzag,milosavljevic2011zigzag} make use of a sequence of operations on matrices.
+Utilizing the results in Section \ref{sec:reeb graph barcode}, can we establish more efficient algorithms for specifically computing $0$-th level set barcodes?

+\item[(5)] An $\R^d$-indexed persistence module $M$ can often be encoded as a $\Pb$-indexed module $F_M$ for some connected finite poset $\Pb$; see \cite[Section 1.3]{miller2020homological}.
+Small perturbations to $M$ in the interleaving distance (Definition \ref{def:interleaving_general}) are expected to result in small variations of $\dgm^{\Pb}(F_M)$.
+How can we quantify the \emph{stability} of the assignment $M\mapsto \dgm^{\Pb}(F_M)$?
+Answering this question will enable us to utilize $\dgm^{\Pb}(F_M)$ in statistical studies of multiparameter persistence modules (e.g. efficient clustering methods for multiparameter persistence modules). \end{itemize}